 Discover the Turneffe Atoll Marine Reserve, a protected marine area of regional and global importance that includes a mosaic of rich ocean habitats.

 Turneffe Atoll is renowned as a uniquely developed barrier reef structure and a biodiversity hotspot.
-Although it can be viewed as an isolated natural structure, it actually forms part of the Mesoamerican Reef (MAR), which runs for over 1 000km along the Caribbean coastlines of Belize, Guatemala, Honduras and Mexico.
+Although many people view it as an isolated natural feature, it actually forms part of the Mesoamerican Reef (MAR), which stretches for more than 1,000 kilometres along the Caribbean coastlines of Belize, Guatemala, Honduras, and Mexico.

 Turneffe’s history, dating to the late Classic Mayan period, is varied and interesting.
 Artifacts found on Calabash Caye and near Grand Bogue confirm that during the late Classic and the early Post-Classic periods of the Mayan civilization (perhaps 400 A.D), there were a number of Mayan fishing villages at Turneffe.
 Artifacts indicate that these fishermen traded with communities as far away as Guatemala.